0xPolygonMiden/miden-vm/docs/src/design/stack/io_ops.md

 To simplify description of memory access request value, we first define the following variables:

-The value representing state of memory before the operation (set by the prover nondeterministically in registers $h_0, ..., h_3$):
+The value representing state of memory before the operation (set by the prover non-deterministically in registers $h_0, ..., h_3$):

 $$
 v_{old} = \sum_{i=0}^3\alpha_{i+4} \cdot h_i